 4. Diversity and Inclusion.
 Goal II of the 2005-2015 Strategic Plan called for us to "...challenge every Skidmore student to develop the intercultural understanding and global awareness necessary to thrive in the complex and increasingly interconnected world of the 21st Century."
 How well did we do?
 Where does our students’ integrative learning about intercultural understanding and global awareness take place, what works, and what could we be doing better?

 5. Responsible Communities: Civic Engagement, Sustainability, and Values and Ethics.
 Responsible communities concern themselves with the greater good.
 This chapter addresses Goals III and IV of the 2005-2015 Strategic Plan, and current planning initiatives have strengthened our commitment to these principles.
 Can we follow through with the promise of integrative learning to build responsible communities?

-We encourage you to read the self-study, or any of the chapters that interest you, and come to one or more of the open meetings to provide us with feedback or to pose questions.
+We encourage you to read the self-study and provide us with feedback or to pose questions.

 For more information about the re-accreditation process, please contact Lisa Christenson.